kazurayam/VisualInspectionInKatalonStudio_Reborn/README.md

 ### Command Line Interface

-Here I assume you work on Command Line Interface.
+Here I assume you work on a Command Line Interface.
 I use the Terminal.app of macOS.
-For Windows user, install [Git Bash](https://gitforwindows.org/) and use "Git Bash".
+For Windows user, install [Git for Windows](https://gitforwindows.org/) which bundles "Git Bash".

 ### Starting up Flaskr